-- A very serious problem may result in the normal procedure being abandoned and a student being sent home straight away. - Some incidents may require the involvement of the police.
+- A very serious problem may result in the normal procedure being abandoned and a student being sent home straight away. - Some incidents may require the involvement of the police or other outside agencies.

 Recording of Incidents and Communication

 Details of all incidents should be recorded on Sleuth.
 It is essential that all sections are completed so that behaviour trends can be analysed effectively.